teusH/MySense/README.md

 ## Calibration
 Calibration of dust counters like Shinyei, Nova SDS011 and Dylos is started in May/June 2017.
 Outdoor correlation tests started Sept 2017.
+Indoor calibration tests with Plantower PMS7003, Nova SDS011 and BME280/BME680 were done in April 2018.

+The use of the DHT22 has been depricated after a 3 month period beginning of 2018 with 10 sensots kits equipted with Marvin LoRa/DHT22/SDS011 sensors.
+The DHT22 differ too much from one to the other.
+Are much influenced by higher rel. humidity.
+As well the I2C bus (e.g. BME280) seems more reliable and is easier to use.

+The SDS011 (and probably PMS7003) are heavily influenced by rel. humidity of 80% and higher: exponential overestimated dust densities.
+In study with RIVM is a recalculation scheme to correct the values.

 Calibration of Alpha Sense gas sensors is a problematic area.
 Probably Sept 2017.
 First tests show Alpha Sense O3, CO2 are OK, NO2 not successfull, NH3 prosponed.